 2. Being Willing to Hurt Each Other’s Feelings

-Men stereotypically lie in this situation to make their girlfriends/wives happy.
+Men often lie in this situation to make their girlfriends/wives happy.
 But I don’t.
 Why?
 Because honesty in my relationship is more important to me than feeling good all of the time.
 The last person I should ever have to censor myself with is the woman I love.

-If I feel smothered and need more time alone, I need to be capable of saying that without blaming her and she needs to be capable of hearing it without blaming me, despite the unpleasant feelings it may cause.
+If I feel smothered and want more time alone, I need to be capable of saying that without blaming her and she needs to be capable of hearing it without blaming me, despite the unpleasant feelings it may cause.
 If she feels that I’m cold and unresponsive to her, she needs to be capable of saying it without blaming me and I need to be capable of hearing it without blaming her, despite the unpleasant feelings it may generate.

 3. Being Willing to End It